Obtaining Focus¶

 You can't insulate yourself from all distractions, but you can do some things to try to reduce them.

-• Find a place to code with fewer distractions around.
+Find a place to code with fewer distractions around.
 It needn't be silent.
 But if you can see a load of jobs to do, or are being called by name all the time, you'll struggle to find focus.
+Falling into focus is a bit like falling asleep, you are never really quite sure when exactly the point happens when you are there.

-• Make yourself comfortable.
+Make yourself comfortable.
 Aim for a good posture, yes of course, but mostly aim to be comfortable.
 I sometimes code laid out on the sofa.
+It's the absolute opposite of what you're 'supposed' to be doing posture-wise, but at least it's comfortable.
+I don't do that all day though, most days I'd usually switch periodically between standing desk, seated desk and sofa.

 Tip - Abilene, TX and the ZOUD